Reinstalling of BP-Cronk and PNP-Cronk is necessary after web upgrade

 i do think that this would be a good possibility to allow other cronk-rewriting modules to be easily integrated into icinga-web.

-#5 Updated by jmosshammer almost 3 years ago
+#5 Updated by jmosshammer over 5 years ago

 It would be good to have a universal solution for this, not only for pnp.